Prep football: Senior, Western Dubuque, Ed-Co advance to playoffs

 Western Dubuque was just a hair away from the top seed in Class 3A.

-Senior, which lost on the road to Cedar Rapids Jefferson, 24-10, in its finale, will play at second-seeded Cedar Falls (9-0) in Friday’s first-round matchup at Kingston Stadium in Cedar Rapids.
+Senior, which lost on the road to Cedar Rapids Jefferson, 24-10, in its finale, will play at second-seeded Cedar Falls (9-0) in Friday’s first-round matchup at the UNI-Dome in Cedar Falls.

+“Last night was an interesting night,” Rams coach Dale Ploessl said on Saturday.
+“We felt that by losing last night we probably lost our shot at getting in, and by the time we got home from the game and got unpacked from the bus, all of a sudden text messages started coming through that we made the top 16.

+“I don’t think anybody was more surprised than we were.
+It’s awesome.
+Very, very happy for our seniors and for our team and for our kids.
+We had a tough schedule.
+We didn’t finish the way we wanted to finish, but with the RPI gods, it all worked out for us.”

 The winner will play either No. 7 Bettendorf (7-2) or No. 13 Linn-Mar (6-3) in the quarterfinals.